ExploreMapCompareBlogSign in

 El Diamante High: This school runs ahead of the state average.
 The bar itself is the harder conversation.

-El Diamante posts 48% meeting the standard against 35% statewide — ahead of most, with real headroom above the bar.
+El Diamante posts 48% meeting the standard against 36% statewide — ahead of most, with real headroom above the bar.

-5100 West Whitendale Avenue, 93277·Visalia Unified·Visalia·Grades 9-12·1,890 students·63% low-income·2024–25 CAASPP·(559) 735-3500·Website
+5100 West Whitendale Avenue, 93277 (opens in new tab)·Visalia Unified·Visalia·Grades 9-12·1,890 students·63% low-income·2024–25 CAASPP·(559) 735-3500·Website

 Scope Score